Stackdome/Stackdome/pkg/api/openapi/docs/WorkspaceProvisionRequestStatus.md

 `func (o *WorkspaceProvisionRequestStatus) UnsetWorkspaceServiceaccountToken()`

 UnsetWorkspaceServiceaccountToken ensures that no value is present for WorkspaceServiceaccountToken, not even an explicit nil
-### GetStorageserverSshusername

-`func (o *WorkspaceProvisionRequestStatus) GetStorageserverSshusername() string`

-GetStorageserverSshusername returns the StorageserverSshusername field if non-nil, zero value otherwise.

-### GetStorageserverSshusernameOk

-`func (o *WorkspaceProvisionRequestStatus) GetStorageserverSshusernameOk() (*string, bool)`

-GetStorageserverSshusernameOk returns a tuple with the StorageserverSshusername field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStorageserverSshusername

-`func (o *WorkspaceProvisionRequestStatus) SetStorageserverSshusername(v string)`

-SetStorageserverSshusername sets StorageserverSshusername field to given value.

-### HasStorageserverSshusername

-`func (o *WorkspaceProvisionRequestStatus) HasStorageserverSshusername() bool`

-HasStorageserverSshusername returns a boolean if a field has been set.

-### SetStorageserverSshusernameNil

-`func (o *WorkspaceProvisionRequestStatus) SetStorageserverSshusernameNil(b bool)`

- SetStorageserverSshusernameNil sets the value for StorageserverSshusername to be an explicit nil

-### UnsetStorageserverSshusername
-`func (o *WorkspaceProvisionRequestStatus) UnsetStorageserverSshusername()`

-UnsetStorageserverSshusername ensures that no value is present for StorageserverSshusername, not even an explicit nil
 ### GetClusterCaCert

 `func (o *WorkspaceProvisionRequestStatus) GetClusterCaCert() string`